jamesrobb/T-732-ISIT_2017/journal/digital_picture_frame.md

 Started to address the problem of how to provide a somewhat user-friendly way of interfacing with the digital picture frame.
 A user should be able to easily connect the picture frame to the local wifi network and then interact with it through that.
 Connecting a keyboard/mouse to the raspberry pi would be cumbersome and not very user-friendly.
 We therefore have begun following the directions of a tutorial that shows how to configure the raspberry pi to broadcast a wifi hotspot if it cannot connect to a previously configured network.
 The tutorial can be found at: http://www.raspberryconnect.com/network/item/330-raspberry-pi-auto-wifi-hotspot-switch-internet

 The tutorial was not completed by the end of the day, and no tests were performed to asess how successful the solution might be.

+## 07/12/2017

+Began with finish tutorial from last time.
+The tutorial works as expected, but some effort needs to be put into making it more user friendly.
+Current idea is to create a small web page to allow the user to select what wifi network to connect to.

+A flask (mini python web framework) server was installed and an endpoint was added that returns a list of images in the picture frames image repository.
+The picture frame will be configured to look at one directory or all, and the endpoint returns the corresponding images.

+A flask based file-manager named browsepy was explored, but unfortunately its upload functionality was poor, and it did not offer the ability to create directories.
+The current idea is to provide a page that instructs the user to configure a browser based FTP solution for managing the pictures.

+We have begun to experiment with "supersized" (https://github.com/buildinternet/supersized), an html/javascript slideshow.
+We have modified it to accept the list of images it displays from our flask endpoint, and to switch over to a new image set gracefully.
+The changes to supersized's code can be seen in the git log.